 The level of potassium can be affected by the method of storage for example canned or frozen and also by the method of preparation for example either raw, cooked or fried.
 The total food items which are raw is 3 items.
 The highest amount of potassium from the 3 raw items is in Lentils, raw where the content is 955 mg per 100g.
 The number of food items which are cooked are 2 items.
-The highest amount of potassium from the 2 cooked items is in Lentils, mature seeds, cooked, boiled, without salt where the amount is 369 mg per 100g.
+The highest amount of potassium from the 2 cooked items is in Lentils, mature seeds, cooked, boiled, with salt where the amount is 369 mg per 100g.
 Comparing raw and cooked lentils shows that cooking can change the levels of potassium by 586 mg in a 100g serving.

 Highest potassium Content per 100g

 Using the list below for the 5 different lentils nutrition entries in our database, the highest amount of potassium is found in Lentils, raw which contains 955 mg of potassium per 100g.
 The associated percentage of RDA is 20 %.
 For this 100g serving the Calories content is 353 kcal, the Sodium content is 6 mg, the Protein content is 25.8 g, the Fat content is 1.06 g, the Carbohydrate content is 60.08 g.